radi0sus/xyz2tab/README.md

 - `-sde`, optional:  descending alphabetical sort of elements
 - `-ic` `atoms`, optional: include contacts of named atoms, e.g. `-ic O10 O11`, include the distance O10-O11, also include the angles X-O10-O11 and X-O11-O10.
 Input of more than two atoms is possible, e.g. `-ic O10 O11 O12`
 - `-d` `atom1 atom2 atom3 atom4`, optional: calculate the dihedral angle of the selected atoms, e.g. `-d C1 C2 O3 N4`, calculates the dihedral angle C1-C2-O3-N4
+- `-p1` `atom(s)` or `all`, optional: calculate the best-fit plane through selected or `all` atoms and prints the distance of the selected or `all` atoms to the plane, e.g. `-p1 C1 C2 O3 N4 N5`, calculates the best-fit plane through C1 C2 O3 N4 and N5 and prints the distances.
+- `-p2` `atom(s)`, optional: calculate the best-fit plane through selected atoms and prints the distance of the selected or atoms to the plane and to the first plane 1 and prints the angle between plane 1 and 2, e.g. `-p1 C11 C12 O13 N14 N15`, calculates the best-fit plane through C11 C12 O13 N14 N15 and prints the distance and the interplanar angle.
 - `-r` `N`, increase the covalent radii by `N` %, e.g.  `-r 20.1`, increase the covalent radii by 20.1 %.
 The default `N` is `8` %.
 The covalent radii used for the calculation of the bond length (bond length of A-B = rA + rB) is given in the last column of the summary table (`Cov. radius +`).
 - `-v`, optional:  include two more tables (tables with general bond lengths and angles)